chaitalighugal/AWS-Project-Multi-Tire-Web-APPlication/deploy-infrastructure.md

-# 👨🏼‍💻 Deploying a 4 Tier Mailing Web Application on AWS 👨🏼‍💻
+# 👨🏼‍💻 Deploying a 3 Tier H.A Web Application on AWS 👨🏼‍💻
-## NOTE (ANNOUNCEMENT) DEC 29th:
-- I recently updated the branch name `three-tier-mailing-app-project` where the project scripts are in to `four-tier-mailing-app-project`
-- You do not have to border about changing anything on your end because the project runbooks/scripts are all still the same, I only update the branch name to match the architecture we're building for this Application.
-- To make things esier for everyone, I have `MADE` the `four-tier-mailing-app-project` BRANCH the `DEFAULT` BRANCH.
-So you don't have to switch to the project branch everytime you click on the base repo link.

-##
-In this runbook, we will implement the PHP Mailing deployment with multi-tier architecture on AWS.
-We will be using the Amazon EC2 service on AWS for Webservers and Appservers.
-For the Mysql database, we will use the RDS service.
-We'll also see how to connect the Webserver to the Appservers and the Appservers with the Database to achieve a multi-tier application architecture deployment.
+In this runbook, we will discuss/implement the a PHP app deployment with multi-tier architecture on AWS.
+We will be using the Amazon EC2 service on AWS for Linux server, Apache Web server and PHP.
+For the Mysql database, we will use the RDS service on AWS as a separate micro service and will be serving a seperate layer based on the architecture.
+We will connect the webserver to the app and the app with the database to achieve a multi-tier application architecture deployment.
+To engage this project, you need to have a registered AWS account and at this point, I assume that you already have one.

 ## STEP 1: Create The Base Networking Infrastructure For NAT/ELB, Webservers, Appservers and Database
 ### A) Create The VPC Network